MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 - Have a Microsoft Fabric tenant account with an active subscription.
 Create an account for [free](/fabric/get-started/fabric-trial).
 - Make sure you have a Microsoft Fabric enabled workspace.
-- Make sure Git integration is enabled for your workspace.
+- To enjoy Git integration, make sure it is enabled for your workspace.
 To learn more about enabling Git integration, go to [Get started with Git integration](/fabric/cicd/git-integration/git-get-started).

 ## Create a Dataflow Gen2 with CI/CD and Git support